 Podcast: Reviewing the new Top 10 lists

-Jim Callis of MLB Pipeline and Jordan Shusterman of Céspedes Family BBQ are looking ahead to 2020 by reviewing the Top 10 Prospects lists for four positions: right-handed pitchers, left-handed pitchers, catchers and first basemen.
-While breaking down each list, the guys discuss Phillies prospect Spencer Howard's breakout campaign, Tigers
+Jim Callis and Jonathan Mayo of MLB Pipeline and Jordan Shusterman of Céspedes Family BBQ break down the Top 10 Prospects lists for four positions: second basemen, third basemen, shortstops and outfielders.
+While breaking down each list, the guys discuss Nick Solak's impressive MLB debut for the Rangers and the

-Jim Callis of MLB Pipeline and Jordan Shusterman of Céspedes Family BBQ are looking ahead to 2020 by reviewing the Top 10 Prospects lists for four positions: right-handed pitchers, left-handed pitchers, catchers and first basemen.
-While breaking down each list, the guys discuss Phillies prospect Spencer Howard's breakout campaign, Tigers southpaw Tarik Skubal's rise to top prospect status, Sam Huff's jump up the rankings and why the Rockies have three players on the first base list.
+Jim Callis and Jonathan Mayo of MLB Pipeline and Jordan Shusterman of Céspedes Family BBQ break down the Top 10 Prospects lists for four positions: second basemen, third basemen, shortstops and outfielders.
+While breaking down each list, the guys discuss Nick Solak's impressive MLB debut for the Rangers and the upside for Indians prospect Aaron Bracho.
+Next, they look at Red Sox 3B Bobby Dalbec and why he might be underrated.
+Finally, they dish on which prospects not on the Top 10 lists could make it next year.

 On the MLB Pipeline Podcast, Jonathan Mayo and Jim Callis are your tour guides through all the unfolding stories and breaking news of baseball's top prospects.
 Each week, you'll find out about the stars of tomorrow from the guys who know today.
 Download, subscribe and help others find the show by leaving a rating and review on iTunes or your favorite platform.